pravega/pravega/documentation/src/docs/getting-started.md

 **Note:** This is for testing/demo purposes only, **do not** use this mode of deployment in Production!

 In order to remotely troubleshoot Java application, JDWP port is being used.
 The default JDWP port in Pravega(8050) can be overridden using the below command before starting Pravega in standalone mode.
+0 to 65535 are allowed range of port numbers.

 ```
 $ export JDWP_PORT=8888